 Of course, don't feel stressed or put extra pressure on yourself if it's too hard to live up to all these goals right now.
 If you add just one or two items on this list to your routine, you may be surprised how much better your day will go.

 1. Get help.
 If you ever feel the urge to scream or find you are dragging yourself around in a fog of exhaustion, you need help.
 If you can't pay a lot for childcare, there are other options.
-Find another mom in the neighborhood and swap a few hours of childcare each week.
-Try "share care" -- if a babysitter watches two babies, each family pays less than they would for one-on-one care.
-A responsible friend, family member, or babysitter can watch the baby while you nap or have a spa day at home.
+Find another mom in the neighborhood who's up to date on COVID vaccinations and swap a few hours of childcare each week.
 If you're worried about a babysitter's abilities, have her take care of the baby while you're in the house so you can watch her while getting a little more time to yourself.
 Check local parenting resources for more ideas.

 2. Make sure you eat.
 You need to eat well to stay healthy, keep up your energy, and produce enough milk (if you're nursing).
 If you're too tired to shop or cook, or too rushed to make a meal and sit down to eat, maybe you can stock up on healthy packaged foods or have "heat-and-eat" meals delivered rather than take-out.
 Nuts, dried and fresh fruit, and yogurt are other good choices.
 Taking a daily multivitamin is a good idea, too.

 3. Take mini breaks during the day.
 After you put the baby down for a nap, take a 10-minute break to recharge -- the dishes, laundry, and vacuuming can wait a little longer.
 Take a shower, make some tea, sit down with a magazine, or sit in the garden and clear your head.
 If baby is being cranky, plop him in the stroller or carrier and go out for a little walk.
 The fresh air will help you both.